debroglie27/tensorEnv/Tkinter_prac/Projects/SE_Lab_Project9/README.md

 ---
 ### Forgot Secret Key Window:
-In this Window Admin needs to provide his/her Email_ID, using which we
+In this Window Admin needs to provide his/her Email_ID, using which he/she
 created his/her account, and the Secret Key will be sent to that Email_ID.

 If Incorrect Email_ID is provided then an Error Message is displayed.